nrs-org/novelslop/content/vol_01/chap_02.typ

   As Mona took off her bedtime clothes, she had another look at her new sailor uniform.

-  It is still unbelievable that she actually passed the entrance exam.
+  At least for her, it is still unbelievable that she was actually wearing this uniform.

   After Mona finished, opened the bathroom door, and prepared for the worst, she was instantly met with her sister’s intense gaze.